-Each of our surgeons has their own private consulting room.
-These modern, specially designed rooms are a comfortable, secure place to discuss your procedure in detail.
-During your initial hour-long consultation, you’ll talk through the procedure itself, the outcome you expect, what you’ll need to do to prepare for a successful surgery and any post-surgical care.
+Each of our plastic surgeons has their own private consulting room.
+These specially designed rooms are designed to be a comfortable, secure place to discuss your body lift in detail.
+During your initial hour-long consultation, you’ll talk through the procedure itself, the outcome you can expect, what you’ll need to do to prepare for a successful surgery and any post-surgical care.

 They’ll also design a personal journey plan, for you, so you know what to expect at every stage.

-- You only pay the cost you’re quoted.
+- You only pay the fee you’re quoted.
 There are no hidden costs.

 - Private, comfortable, modern consulting rooms considered to be the best in Melbourne.